praegus/fitnesse-bootstrap-plus-theme/install.md

 * And more!

 ##### Option 1 - Download Jar:
-* Get it from Maven: https://mvnrepository.com/artifact/nl.praegus/toolchain-fitnesse-plugin/latest (download jar-with-dependencies)
+* Get it from Maven: [Maven repo](https://mvnrepository.com/artifact/nl.praegus/toolchain-fitnesse-plugin/latest) (download jar-with-dependencies)
 * Place it in your plugins-folder
 * Start FitNesse